cjj925/cjs_portfolio/ShiftingCipher/README.md

 * Run program in terminal: python shiftingcipher.py

-Printed menu:
+* Printed menu:
-== Shifting Cipher ==
   1. Encrypt a file
   2. Decrypt a file
   3. Quit

-Encrypting file steps:
+* Encrypting file steps:
   1. Choose option 1
   2. Enter the text file name you created
   3. Enter a name for the output file that will store the encrypted message
   4. Enter encryption key

-The encrypted text will now be stored in the output file
+* The encrypted text will now be stored in the output file

-Decrypting file steps:
+* Decrypting file steps:
   1. Choose option 2
   2. Enter the encrypted file's name
   3. Enter a name for the output file that will store the decrypted message
   4. Enter the same exact encryption key

-The decrypted text will now be stored in the output file
+* The decrypted text will now be stored in the output file